ioos/Cloud-Sandbox/README.md

 terraform apply -var-file="mysettings.tfvars"
 ```

 [//]: # "terraform destroy -target=resource"

+### Cleanup
-### When done using the sandbox all of the AWS resources (including disks) can be destroyed with the following command:
+When done using the sandbox all of the AWS resources (including disks) can be destroyed with the following command:
 ```
 terraform destroy -var-file="mysettings.tfvars"
 ```

-### The following document contains some older instructions on building and running the models that is still valid.
+## Cloud Sandbox Setup

 ### Cloud-Sandbox Setup and User Guide
+The following document contains some older instructions on building and running the models that is still valid.

 https://ioos-cloud-sandbox.s3.amazonaws.com/public/IOOS_Cloud_Sandbox_Ref_v1.3.0.docx

 ### CloudFlow API Specification